DRG Logic

 About NordDRG grouping rules interpretation

 NordDRG grouping rules are interpreted, roughly speaking, as follows.
-For further details please refer to NordDRG manual.
+For further details please refer to the NordDRG manual by the Nordic Casemix Center.

-- A case is complicated, if at least one diagnosis code indicates complication.
+8. A case is complicated, if at least one diagnosis or procedure code indicates complication.
 However, this diagnosis code may not be the principal diagnosis.
 There are also exceptions for this rule: Every complicating diagnosis has an exclusion list, and if the principal diagnosis is a member of the list, the case is not complicated.
 Some diagnosis codes do not complicate the case by themselves; they need another specified diagnosis code to complicate.
 Again, this diagnosis may not be the principal diagnosis.
-Note: you cannot examine complication rules in VisualDRG.
 It’s very important to note that when browsing the DRG rules database the rules are interpreted in the order of their appearance.
 Thus, it’s not just enough to examine one particular DRG but keep also in mind that in order to enter in this DRG the input data should not have lead to any previous DRG in the order they are listed in the rules database.

 Note that MDC plays two slightly different roles in NordDRG.

-- On the other hand, MDC is the upper hierarchical level of the final DRG grouping result for reporting.
+• On the other hand, MDC is the upper hierarchical level of the final DRG grouping result for reporting, derived from DRG for output.

 Example: